MarcS2/fs-journal/notes/02-css.md

 @media(max-height:;) {}rules allow you to change styles such as a bg img when your resolution hits a certain point you should always define the media rules at the bottom of the style sheet so that nothing over rides it

+9/28
+user-select: none;
+-this can keep users from highlighting whatever elem the user-select class is on